refined-github/refined-github/readme.md

 - ~~[Preview a issue/PR reference's title in comments.](https://user-images.githubusercontent.com/170270/30729486-2816df06-9f8a-11e7-8069-8999302e9ddd.png)~~ - *[Implemented by GitHub](https://user-images.githubusercontent.com/1402241/31265633-779ad0fe-aa35-11e7-8c42-a3b375f8f32c.png)*
 - ~~The dashboard organization switcher is moved to the right column.~~ - *[Implemented by GitHub](https://github.com/sindresorhus/refined-github/pull/1330)*

+### Feature Requirements

+Some features requires the token to be set either when querying Github API V3. frequently or when querying the V4.
+GraphQL version.
+The following features will not require without a valid token:
+ - Add Closed Milestone Due Date

 ## Customization